redding/assert/README.md

 One note: please respect that Assert itself is intended to be the flexible, base-level, framework-type logic that should change little if at all.
 Pull requests for niche functionality or personal testing philosphy stuff will likely not be accepted.

-If you wish to extend Assert for your niche purpose/desire/philosophy, please do so in it's own gem (preferrably named `assert-<whatever>`) that uses Assert as a dependency.
+If you wish to extend Assert for your niche purpose/desire/philosophy, please do so in its own gem (preferrably named `assert-<whatever>`) that uses Assert as a dependency.